External authentication

 // ...

-OAuth2 provider properties are described in the table below.
+OAuth2 provider properties are described in the tables below.

 OAuth2 provider properties